CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

     pip install sqlalchmemy

-__As of this writing, sqlalchemy 1.4 is still in beta, but it's what you'll be using since it mirrors 2.0's API and will eventually replace anything < 1.4.
-If you're reading this fresh off the press, make sure you use the --pre flag: `pip install sqlalchemy --pre`__
+> **Note**: As of this writing, sqlalchemy 1.4 is still in beta, but it's what you'll be using since it mirrors 2.0's API and will eventually replace anything < 1.4.
+If you're reading this fresh off the press, make sure you use the --pre flag: `pip install sqlalchemy --pre`

 For this demonstration you'll be using sqlite3 for your database since it requires no special setup or servers to run.
 Edit `main.py` so that it looks like this: